carlonluca/lqtutils/README.md

 include(lqtutils/lqtutils.pri)
 ```

-To include in a cmake app:
+To include in a cmake app in Qt6:

 ```
 add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/deps/lqtutils)